Vibe

 Wai Ora Lakeside Spa Resort

-Rooms are spacious with good views but dated and often dirty, with broken in-room spas and stained fixtures.
-Staff are friendly and food is good, but the property needs serious maintenance work.
-Avoid the restaurant after 9pm and book upgrades to get better condition rooms.
+Rooms are spacious with good beds and lake views, but dated and dirty with broken fixtures like missing spa parts and stained toilets.
+Staff are friendly and food is good, but the hotel needs serious maintenance work on pools, spas, and overall cleanliness.
+Bugs swarm the area at night.